 Other Budget business

 After debate on Appropriation Bill (No. 1) has been adjourned, the Treasurer presents the Budget Papers.
 The Appropriation Bill (No. 2) and the Appropriation (Parliamentary Departments) Bill are then introduced, usually by the Assistant Treasurer.
 Other business may include the introduction of Budget-related bills, the presentation of various Budget-associated documents, ministerial statements by the responsible Minister explaining Budget decisions in detail, and the moving of customs and excise tariff proposals connected with the Budget.
 The Budget Papers contain detailed financial information covering the financial year.
-Their titles vary—in recent years they have been Budget strategy and outlook; Budget measures; Australia’s federal relations and Agency resourcing.
+Their titles vary—in recent years they have been Budget strategy and outlook; Budget measures; Federal financial relations and Agency resourcing.

 Budget debate and consideration in detail